postmanlabs/postman-collection-code-generators/README.md

 ```bash
 $ npm install
 ```
-To install dev dependencies also for all codegens run:
+To install dev dependencies also for all sdkgen run:
 ```bash
 $ npm run deepinstall
 ```